chinapedia/wikipedia.abstract.en/Page/Bermuda.md

 Maritime economy

-Bermuda_Gazette_-_12_November_1796.jpging against Spain and its allies; it has advertisements for crew for two privateer vessels.]]
+ing against Spain and its allies; it has advertisements for crew for two privateer vessels.]]
 In the 17th century, the Somers Isles Company suppressed shipbuilding, as it needed Bermudians to farm in order for it to generate income from the land.
 The colony of Virginia far surpassed Bermuda in both quality and quantity of tobacco produced.
 Bermudians began to turn to maritime trades relatively early in the 17th century, but the Somers Isles Company used all its authority to suppress turning away from agriculture.
 This interference led to the islanders demanding, and receiving, the revocation of the Company's charter in 1684, and the Company was dissolved.

 Bermudians rapidly abandoned agriculture for shipbuilding, replanting farmland with the native juniper (_Juniperus bermudiana_, called _Bermuda cedar_) trees that grew thickly over the entire island.
 Establishing effective control over the Turks Islands, Bermudians deforested their landscape to begin the salt trade.
 It became the world's largest and remained the cornerstone of Bermuda's economy for the next century.